minetest-mods/MoreMesecons/README.md

 ### New items

 * `Adjustable Blinky plant` : Like a mesecons blinky plant, but... adjustable.
 Right-click to change the interval.
+* `Adjustable Player Detector` : Like a mesecons player detector, but you can change its detection radius by right-click.
 * `Craftable Command Block` : A command block with just some commands accepted.
 The admin can change the accepted command (first line of the init.lua), default "tell".
 Only "@nearest" can be used in the commands, and the admin can change the maximum distance of "@nearest" (default 8 blocks).
 * `Dual Delayer` : If it receives a mesecons signal, port 1 turns on immediatly and port 2 turns on 0.4 seconds later.
 At the end of the signal, port 2 turns off immediatly and port 1 turns off 0.4 secondes later.
 For example, this is useful for double extenders.
 * `Player Killer` : This block kills the nearest player (with a maximal distance of 8 blocks by default) (if this player isn't its owner) when it receives a mesecons signal.